jjermann/dicedensity/README.md

 ### Probability calculations
-For densities the usual comparison and equality operators don't return boolean results.
+For densities the usual comparison and equality operators don't return Boolean results.
 Instead they return the probability for the given condition.
 For example:

 * **Comparison and Equality operators**